webfashionist/RichText/README.md

 - `useSingleQuotes` (default: `(boolean) false`) :: Replaces all double quotes from HTML attributes to single quotes, if set to `(boolean) true`.

+## Contributing

+If you have any ideas, suggestions, issues or bugfixes, feel free to contribute.

+Check out the [contributing guidelines](CONTRIBUTING.md) for ways to offer feedback and contribute.

 ## Planned changes

 - Add/remove columns/cells in table after it was created